7701F/2022-Spin-Up/README.md

-# 7701S
+# 7701F
-Code for Vex Robotics Competition 2019-2020 Tower Takeover for 7701S
+Code for Vex Robotics Competition 2021-2022 Tipping Point for 7701F

 # License
 This project is licensed under the terms of MPL-2.0